Learn the Ins and Outs of the Latest Skin Care Staple

 What are the different types of serums?

 Serums can be water based or oil based.
-Water based serums are generally formulated to hydrate the skin (using ingredients such as water, hydrosol, glycerin, and aloe vera), plump/firm the skin (using ingredients like hyaluronic acid) and deliver water soluble Vitamin C. Oil based serums deliver high contents of nutrient rich vitamins, essential fatty acids and antioxidants to nourish the skin and protect it from free radicals and environmental damage.
+Water based serums are generally formulated to hydrate the skin (using ingredients such as hydrosol, glycerin, and aloe vera), plump/firm the skin (using ingredients like hyaluronic acid) and deliver water soluble vitamins like Vitamin B and C. Oil based serums deliver fat soluble vitamins such as Vitamin E, A, D and K, essential fatty acids and antioxidants to nourish the skin and protect it from free radicals and environmental damage.

 How are serums different from moisturizers?

-Serums don’t contain blocking agents such as petrolatum or mineral oil and also typically contain fewer lubricating/thickening agents.
-They are also lighter in texture than most moisturizers.
+Serums are lighter in texture than most moisturizers.
 The larger molecules of a moisturizer do not penetrate the skin as far as a serum does, therefore serums generally absorb faster and deeper than a moisturizer.
-They also pack a stronger dose of the most effective nutrients.
+They also pack a stronger dose of the most effective nutrients and actives.

 When should I start using a serum?